Just musing about the next few years of AI systems. Even that short term seems likely to get pretty weird, never mind the long term.

 This is something we do routinely in the world of physical objects (all the socks in the sock draw).
 The value in the world of expressions of creative thought seems to be at least as great.

 There's this strange, huge fault line around the question: is crypto real?
 Lots of believers, shouting "this is the future".
 Lots of haters, shouting "it's all a scam".
 But the question itself is mostly a mistake.
 A better fulcrum question is: are decentralized programmable money and smart contracts here to stay?
-In particular, would a functioning system of programmable money and smart contracts enable extraordinary (and very valuable) new forms of co-ordination behaviour?
+In particular, would a functioning system of programmable money and smart contracts enable extraordinary (and very valuable) new forms of co-ordination behavior?
 I believe the answer is obviously yes.
 This doesn't mean many or all of today's cryptocurrencies won't fade out; but it does mean the future will almost certainly involve some descendant of some of these ideas.

 In tech, capacity to exert power (or act) is fundamental; understanding is instrumental.